 The scope of work for obstetricians and gynaecologists is both varied and deeply impactful.
 A few of their key responsibilities include:

-- Providing care during pre-conception, pregnancy, childbirth, and postnatal recovery.
+- Providing care during pre-conception, pregnancy, childbirth and postnatal recovery.

 - Diagnosing and managing women’s health conditions, including hormonal issues and reproductive concerns.